eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

       - search is hard for SSGs
         - you can compile a search index which gets loaded (like a JSON) file and do search the frontend
         - alternatively, you can just do search in the live view and not in the compiled view
+      - forces plain-text files
+        - if the app is read-only, there must be a way to modify the wiki
+        - typically that means bring your own editor
+        - and BYOE often means you need a lightweight markup language like markdown
-  - read-write client:
+  - wiki application:
     - examples: most software
     - pros:
       - you only need one app
       - can do validation at interaction time
-      - compatible with a database, don't need plain-text storage
+      - compatible with any kind of storage
+        - can be plain text
+        - can also be a database
+          - most commonly a database
+      - compatible with any kind of markup
-      - can have a complex wysiwyg editor
+        - can have a complex WYSIWYG editor
-    - cons: you lose the benefits of static compilation to HTML
+        - can also just do lightweight markup or XML
+    - cons
+      - publishing: harder
 - links
   - none
     - no links